1. Why refer matters to committees?

 The Senate has a wide range of responsibilities to consider proposed laws, to examine government expenditure and administration, and to provide an effective forum for the detailed examination of public policy issues.
 One of the ways in which the Senate is able to meet these responsibilities and ensure that it is fully informed when making decisions is by delegating a range of tasks to its committees.

 Committees provide convenient vehicles for conducting inquiries and examining issues because of their relatively small size, their ability to meet in a variety of places and the flexibility of their proceedings.
 They are able to receive written submissions and hear evidence on specified matters, and to examine issues in closer detail than is possible on the floor of the Senate.
-Because numerous committee inquiries can be undertaken at the same time, many different issues can be examined and quickly reported back to the Senate.
+As numerous committee inquiries can be undertaken at the same time, many different issues can be examined and quickly reported back to the Senate.

 2. What are the powers and functions of committees?

 It is within the power of the Senate to establish a new committee to inquire into any matter within the competence of the Senate.
-As a practical matter, however, most inquiries are undertaken by a well‑established committee system.
+As a practical matter, however, most inquiries are undertaken by the Senate’s well-established committee system.
 Within the committee system, different types of committees perform different functions.
 A full description of the structure and role of the Senate committee system can be found in Senate Brief No. 4—Senate Committees.

 3. How are matters referred to committees?